-For 2021/22 to 2023/24 combined, the percentage of Year 6 children living with excess weight varies across Hull's eight Family Hub Clusters from 39.1% to 44.2%.
-There is no statistically significant difference in the prevalence among the eight Family Hub Clusters among Year 6 children nor are any of the Family Hub Clusters statistically significantly different from the Hull average.
+For 2021/22 to 2023/24 combined, the percentage of Year 6 children living with excess weight varies across Hull's eight Family Hub Clusters from 38.3% to 44.7%.
+Whilst none of the Family Hubs are statistically significantly different from the Hull average, there is a statistically significant difference in the prevalence among the eight Family Hub Clusters.